bharath-123/OS_FS/README.md

 };

 We will be accessing all the filesystem data through a superblock struct which will make things more organised.
+Files will have text.
+Directory Data will contain the files present in the directory

 struct superblock{
 	struct inode *inode_arr;